What is machine learning in cybersecurity?

 Frequently asked questions

-What’s the difference between AI and ML in cybersecurity?
+What is the difference between machine learning and AI in cybersecurity?